mynameisek/whitepaper/README.md

 [Terence Lam](https://linkedin.com/in/terencesflam), the Evangelist

 Terence focuses on business networking, finance & investment and marketing & operation.
 He started his career at a commercial banker, then joined force with Kwun to run CWG together.
 Terence was graduated from City University of Hong Kong with a BBA in Finance and a PGC in Professional Accounting, and EU Business School with a MBA.
-He loves history, meditate, bodybuilding, listen to heavy metal music.
+He loves history, meditate, bodybuilding, heavy metal music.

 For investment, business and partnership, here is his email: terence@forbole.com.